×

 We asked expats in Hasselt what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Hasselt, should be aware of several key factors.
 Hasselt is a small city, so it offers a slower pace of life than larger cities like Brussels or Antwerp.
 The city is known for its friendly locals, who are generally welcoming to foreigners.
 Belgium has a high standard of living, and Hasselt is no exception.
 The healthcare system in Belgium is one of the best in the world, and retirees will have access to excellent medical care.
 However, the cost of living can be high, especially for those used to cheaper countries.
 Belgium's tax system can be complex, so it's advisable to seek professional advice before moving.
 The country has a double taxation agreement with many countries, which can help prevent retirees from being taxed twice on the same income.
 Belgium's climate is temperate, with mild summers and cool winters.
 Hasselt, like the rest of the country, experiences regular rainfall throughout the year.
 The official language in Hasselt is Dutch, but English is widely spoken.
 However, learning some Dutch can help with integration and is appreciated by locals.
 Hasselt is well-connected to other parts of Belgium and Europe by train and bus, making it easy to travel and explore.
 Belgium has a strong food and drink culture, and Hasselt is known for its jenever, a type of gin.
 The city also has a range of restaurants offering local and international cuisine.
 Finally, it's important to note that Belgium has strict rules about residency and citizenship.
-Retirees will need to apply for a long-stay visa before they move, and they may need to prove they have sufficient income to support themselves," said one expat who made the move to Hasselt.
+Retirees will need to apply for a long-stay visa before they move, and they may need to prove they have sufficient income to support themselves," wrote a member in Hasselt.

 What do expats in Hasselt appreciate most about the local culture?

 "Expats in Hasselt, often appreciate the friendly and welcoming nature of the local people.
 They enjoy the city's vibrant cultural scene, which includes numerous festivals, concerts, and art exhibitions.
 The local cuisine, particularly the Belgian chocolates, beers, and waffles, is another aspect that expats love about living in Hasselt.
 They also appreciate the city's cleanliness and the high standard of living.
 The ease of travel, both within the city and to other parts of Belgium and Europe, is another factor that expats in Hasselt value.
-The locals' respect for work-life balance and the emphasis on family time is also something that many expats find appealing about the culture in Hasselt," said one expat in Hasselt.
+The locals' respect for work-life balance and the emphasis on family time is also something that many expats find appealing about the culture in Hasselt," explained one expat living in Hasselt, Belgium.

 What do expats find most challenging?

 "Expats in Hasselt often find the language barrier to be the most challenging aspect of the local culture.
 While many locals do speak English, the official languages are Dutch, French, and German, which can make everyday tasks like shopping or using public transportation difficult for those who do not speak these languages.
 Another challenge is the Belgian attitude towards punctuality.
 Belgians are known for being very punctual and expect the same from others.
 This can be a difficult adjustment for expats from cultures where time is viewed more flexibly.
 Belgians also tend to be quite private, which can make it challenging for expats to form close relationships.
 It can take time to be accepted into Belgian social circles, and this can sometimes lead to feelings of isolation.
 The local cuisine can also be a challenge for some expats.
 Belgian food is rich and hearty, with a focus on meat and dairy products, which may not suit everyone's tastes or dietary needs.
 Finally, the weather in Hasselt can be a challenge for some expats.
 The city has a temperate maritime climate, with mild summers and cool, rainy winters.
-This can be a big adjustment for those used to warmer, sunnier climates," said one expat in Hasselt.
+This can be a big adjustment for those used to warmer, sunnier climates," remarked one expat who made the move to Hasselt.

 Is there a lot of crime in Hasselt?